alan-luo/advanced-robotics-crh/journal/09-22/README.md

 ## H-Bridge

-I followed Adafruit's lesson 15 covers using an H-bridge to reverse a motor's direction.
+Adafruit's lesson 15 covers using an H-bridge to reverse a motor's direction.
 At first, the motor didn't run, and I thought I had run into an issue somewhere with either the circuit or the code.
 However, I realized that the issue was just that the motor was very weak, and could be easily stopped with even a light touch.
 To mitigate this for testing, I taped the motor down my table.
 This also made filming easier.

 My working circuit: